Grunet/cloud-native-honeypot/packages/aws-cloudformation/CONTRIBUTING.md

 2. `honeypot.yaml` - Deploys an ECS service with the honeypot and an EventBridge event bus
 3. `events_to_logs.yaml` - Deploys a rule to convert events published to the event bus to logs

-These 3 can be created in this order for testing purposes.
+These 3 can be created in this order for testing purposes (e.g. SSM-ing into the EC2 instance and sending a request to the Fargate task).

 To test the stack policies, a stack role can be created from these templates